uperl/Dist-Zilla-Plugin-CommentOut/README.md

 ## id

 The comment id to search for.
+The default is `dev-only`.

 ## remove

 Remove lines instead of comment them out.

+## begin

+For block comments, the id to use for the beginning of the block.
+Block comments are off unless both `begin` and `end` are specified.

+## end

+For block comments, the id to use for the beginning of the block.
+Block comments are off unless both `begin` and `end` are specified.

 # AUTHOR